peterneave/devproxy/README.md

 - `UrlDiscoveryPlugin` - creates a list of requested URLs.
 - ... and much more

-### Mock
+### Focus Mock and CRUD Plugin

-Return fixed data when your backend is not ready
+*Return fixed data when your backend is not ready*

 - Different data on `nth` request
 - Can deliver binary data
-- Create a mock CRUD API
+- Create a mock CRUD API - mutates in memory and resets on restart.
 - Access via `devtunnel` over the internet - have your cloud apps connect to your machine.
 - Supports Microsoft Entra